Separation & Divorce

 - The court is not satisfied that appropriate arrangements are in place for the ‘welfare of the children’.

 You can oppose a divorce application by filing a Response to Divorce.
 If you choose to do this, you will be asked to present a valid reason as to why you think the divorce should not be granted.
+Our experienced divorce solicitors can advise you on the process involved.

 Children’s Role in Divorce